L-M0716/scHarbor/README.md

   -C CONFIG -S METADATA -M MARKERS -R RESULTS [-t TASK]
 ```

-### Run the Bundled Demo
+### Bundled end-to-end test

-The container includes a small demo dataset for quickly verifying that the workflow runs correctly, without requiring any external input data.

-The bundled dataset contains a four-sample gene expression matrix with matching metadata, configuration files, and a marker table.
-It includes 1,000 cells sampled from T cells, B cells, NK cells, and monocytes across two adult peripheral blood and two umbilical cord blood samples.
+The image contains a compact four-sample matrix dataset and its matching
+metadata, configuration, and marker table.
+It contains 1,000 cells selected
+across T cells, B cells, NK cells, and monocytes, with two adult peripheral

-To run the demo:
+blood and two umbilical cord blood samples.
+Use it to verify a new image
+without preparing external input data:

 ```bash
 mkdir -p demo_results